 Once participants begin work in the field, staff will demonstrate safety techniques and will observe each student to ensure they demonstrate property safety.
 It is imperative that staff utilize the safety measures at all times and minimize the possibility of accidents.
 However, accidents may occur, if they do, staff should follow the protocol outlined in the City of Winston-Salem Employee Handbook (Section V-35).
 If the injury is a life-threating medical emergency, 911 must be called immediately, and staff must stay with the injured participants until assistance arrives.
 Any injury resulting from an accident while on the job, regardless of how minor it may seem, must be reported at once to the Project Supervisor.
 Failure to report an accident or injury could result in disciplinary action.

 Interested?
 Let us know!
-Apply online.
+Fill out an online interest form.